marmicode/cookbook/apps/cookbook/docs/nx/03-scaling/01-split-apps-into-libs.md

 To stay on the safe side, make sure to commit or throw away your changes before creating a library. 😉
 :::

-## Non-buildable vs. Buildable vs Publishable libs
+## Non-Buildable vs. Buildable vs Publishable libs

 There are three types of libraries in Nx: **Non-buildable**, **Buildable**, and **Publishable**.